Stylish uniforms for stylish yachts: Designing yacht crew uniforms

-Yachts are now sailing further afield and into more extreme weather conditions; this has therefore created a need for crew clothing to be developed for colder and multi-climatic environments.
-Ed Taylor, founder of Taylor Made Designs (TMD) shared that fleeces now have a tighter ‘microfibre’ weave, and soft shell jackets feature a three-layer bonded technology, which makes uniforms both wind and water resistant.
+With an increase in explorer yacht design, and venturing further afield into more extreme weather conditions, there has been a new need for crew clothing to be developed for colder and multi-climatic environments.
+Ed Taylor, founder of Taylor Made Designs (TMD) advised that because of this, light layering is now in favour; crew fleeces now have a tighter ‘microfibre’ weave, and soft shell jackets feature a three-layer bonded technology, which makes uniform both wind and water resistant.

 Anna Bardakou, head designer at Suitform®, explained that silicone treatments are often used to create extra softness for fabrics and ‘easy-travelling’, helping uniforms to stay wrinkle-free during travel, while lightweight, easy-care fabrics will always be in demand in the sector.

-Ed explained that dye sublimination printing is a new trend that is changing the 'traditional' white yacht crew uniform.
+Ed explained that dye sublimination printing is a new trend that is transforming the 'traditional' white yacht crew uniform at Taylor Made Designs.
 He said, “When we think of yacht and crew uniforms, we instantly think of the traditional clean polo shirt with an embroidered logo on the left breast and the nape of the neck – but times are moving on, and so is the garment printing industry.

 Interactive ordering technologies

-Ed Taylor, founder of Taylor Made Designs (TMD) explained, “At Taylor Made Designs, those ordering uniform can compile orders using a bespoke password-protected order platform.
+Ed explained, “At Taylor Made Designs, those ordering uniform can compile orders using a bespoke password-protected order platform.
 Authorised users do not have to look up past orders to check codes, colours or sizes.
 Admin and reporting is all logged; there is no need to file historic orders, and managers know exactly what crew across the yacht should be wearing.
 It’s free to set up and brings so many efficiencies to the whole operation, not just the person who is responsible for maintaining uniform requirements.”

 Yacht crew uniforms: Style vs. practicality